xarvh/legendary-tango-curriculum/theory/salida.md

 # Salida

-* Rebote
+* Salida from double pivot
 * Description of salida

-* Salida from rebote
-* Salida from double pivot

-* Keep the embrace solid!

 * Salida from side step
 * Salida from walk

+* Keep the embrace solid!